 In 2006, the Company adopted a rationalization program for its equity investments by disposing investments in subsidiaries in exchange for cash and asset values to generate funds for the investments of the Company in its oil and gas projects and other viable businesses, and by winding down the operations of subsidiaries and affiliates affecting the Company's bottom line.
-In line with this rationalization program, on April 3, 2006, the Company entered into a Sale and Purchase Agreement (SPA) covering the sale of the entire interest in its wholly owned subsidiary, Basic Petroleum & Minerals, Inc. (BPMI) to Forum Energy Plc (FEP), for a total consideration of US\$ 17,000,000.00.
-Of this amount, US\$ 5,000,000 was in cash and FEP shares and US\$12,000,000 was payable upon FEP's utilization of the historical cost recoveries of BPMI and upon oil production by FEP in excess of 5.420,000 barrels.
+In line this rationalization program, on April 3, 2006, the Company entered into a Sale and Purchase Agreement (SPA) covering the sale of the entire interest in its wholly owned subsidiary, Basic Petroleum & Minerals, Inc. (BPMI) to Forum Energy PLC (FEP), for a total consideration of US\$ 17,000,000.00.
+Of this amount, US\$ 5,000,000 was in cash and FEP shares and US\$12,000,000 was payable upon FEP's utilization of the historical cost recoveries of BPMI and upon oil production by FEP in excess of 5,420,000 barrels.
 By April, 2007, the Company received full payment and delivery of the first tranche of US\$ 5,000,000.00.
-The amount of US\$ 10,000,000.00 was due upon FEP's utilization of the historical cost recovery accounts of BPMI and the amount of US\$2,000,000 shall be due, in staggered basis, upon production of 5,240,000 barrels of oil in the service contracts that are part of the sale of BPMI.
-The receivables of the Company from FEP had been the subject of arbitration proceedings between the Company and FEP, which was decided in favor of the Company on June 14, 2012.
+The amount of US\$ 10,000,000.00 shall be due upon FEP's utilization of the historical cost recovery accounts of BPMI and the amount of US\$2,000,000 shall be due, in staggered basis, upon production of 5,240,000 barrels of oil in the service contracts that are part of the sale of BPMI.
+The receivables of the Company from FEP based on the Nido and Matinloc liftings from April, 2006 to the present are the subject of arbitration proceedings between the Company and FEP, now on its closing stage.

-On November 27, 2006, the Securities and Exchange Commission approved the Company's change in corporate name from Basic Consolidated, Inc. to Basic Petroleum Corporation and its equity restructuring involving the following: (a) the reduction of the par value of the Company's shares from Php1.00 to Php0.25; (b) the reduction of the amount of its capital stock from Php2 Billion to Php500 Million, retaining the same number of shares at 2,000,000,000 shares.
+On November 27, 2006, the Securities and Exchange Commission approved the Company's change in corporate name from Basic Consolidated, Inc. to Basic Petroleum Corporation and its equity restructuring involving the following: (a) the reduction of the par value of the Company's shares from Php1.00 to Php0.25; (b) the reduction of the amount of its capital stock from Php2 Billion to Php 500 Million, retaining the same number of shares at 2,000,000,000 shares.
 One major effect of this quasi-reorganization was the creation of a reduction surplus, which was used to wipe out the deficits of the Company, as of December 31, 2005, as of April 30, 2006 and as of December 31, 2006.
-This equity restructuring paved the way for a stronger balance sheet designed to attract new investors into the Company and for the transformation of the Company into a more dynamic institution that will include among its endeavors, the development and production of alternative fuels and renewable energy resources.
+This equity restructuring paved the way for a stronger balance sheet designed to attract new investors into the Company, and for the transformation of the Company into a more dynamic institution that will include among its endeavors, the development and production of alternative fuels and renewable energy resources.